Supreme Court of the United States: Justices as circuit justices

+Before 1990, the rules of the Supreme Court also stated that "a writ of injunction may be granted by any Justice in a case where it might be granted by the Court."
+However, this part of the rule (and all other specific mention of injunctions) was removed in the Supreme Court's rules revision of December 1989.
+Nevertheless, requests for injunctions under the All Writs Act are sometimes directed to the circuit justice.
+In the past, circuit justices also sometimes granted motions for bail in criminal cases, writs of habeas corpus, and applications for writs of error granting permission to appeal.

 A circuit justice may sit as a judge on the Court of Appeals of that circuit, but over the past hundred years, this has rarely occurred.
 A circuit justice sitting with the Court of Appeals has seniority over the chief judge of the circuit.
 The chief justice has traditionally been assigned to the District of Columbia Circuit, the Fourth Circuit (which includes Maryland and Virginia, the states surrounding the District of Columbia), and since it was established, the Federal Circuit.
 Each associate justice is assigned to one or two judicial circuits.

 As of September 28, 2022, the allotment of the justices among the circuits is as follows:

 Five of the current justices are assigned to circuits on which they previously sat as circuit judges: Chief Justice Roberts (D.C.
 Circuit), Justice Sotomayor (Second Circuit), Justice Alito (Third Circuit), Justice Barrett (Seventh Circuit), and Justice Gorsuch (Tenth Circuit).

 Process

-Term

-A term of the Supreme Court commences on the first Monday of each October, and continues until June or early July of the following year.
-Each term consists of alternating periods of around two weeks known as "sittings" and "recesses"; justices hear cases and deliver rulings during sittings, and discuss cases and write opinions during recesses.

 Case selection

-Nearly all cases come before the court by way of petitions for writs of certiorari, commonly referred to as cert; the court may review any case in the federal courts of appeals "by writ of certiorari granted upon the petition of any party to any civil or criminal case."
-The court may only review "final judgments rendered by the highest court of a state in which a decision could be had" if those judgments involve a question of federal statutory or constitutional law.
-The party that appealed to the court is the petitioner and the non-mover is the respondent.
-All case names before the court are styled petitioner v. respondent, regardless of which party initiated the lawsuit in the trial court.
+Nearly all cases come before the court by way of petitions for writs of certiorari, commonly referred to as cert, upon which the court grants a writ of certiorari.
+The court may review via this process any civil or criminal case in the federal courts of appeals.
+It may also review by certiorari a final judgment of the highest court of a state if the judgment involves a question of federal statutory or constitutional law.
+A case may alternatively come before the court as a direct appeal from a three-judge federal district court.
+The party that petitions the court for review is the petitioner and the non-mover is the respondent.

+Case names before the court are styled petitioner v. respondent, regardless of which party initiated the lawsuit in the trial court.
 For example, criminal prosecutions are brought in the name of the state and against an individual, as in State of Arizona v.
 Ernesto Miranda.
 If the defendant is convicted, and his conviction then is affirmed on appeal in the state supreme court, when he petitions for cert the name of the case becomes Miranda v.
 Arizona.

+The court also hears questions submitted to it by appeals courts themselves via a process known as certification.